-The author does not pretend to be an economist - although he lectured in that capacity for 60s and early 70s before he saw the error of his ways.
+The author does not pretend to be an economist - although he lectured in that capacity in the late 1960s and early 70s before he saw the error of his ways.

-Nor does he have political affiliations - although he did spend 22 years of his life as a Labour councillor with responsibilities for most of that time relating to devising and managing unique strategies relating to opening up the policy process and to social enterprise in Europe's largest local authority.
+Nor is it easy to pin a political label on him - although he did spend 22 years of his life as a Labour councillor with responsibilities for devising and managing unique strategies for opening up the policy process and for developing social enterprise in Europe's largest local authority.